realworldocaml/book/en/concurrent-programming-with-async.md

 Since the function returns a concrete string, it has to block until the read completes.
-The blocking nature of the call means that no progress can be made on anything else until the read is completed, as you can see below.
+The blocking nature of the call means that no progress can be made on anything else until the read is completed.
+Here's an example.

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 2))